The Simon-Fiset Suite of Competitions

 Simon-Fiset Composition accepts submissions from students in grades 1-12 grouped into four divisions.
 New composers are encouraged to enter!
 All submissions require a complete PDF score of the composition and recordings are strongly encouraged (live instruments or digital).
 Students may submit more than one composition but must submit a separate application and fee with each submission.
 See the rules & guidelines linked above for more information.

 All entrants receive age-appropriate positive and constructive written feedback from the adjudicator.
-Submissions receiving first through third places will receive Visa gift cards.
+Submissions receiving first through third places will receive a cash award.
 All students placing honorable mention or above will receive a certificate.

 Contact the SMTA office for more information.